kaivalyar/HistManager/README.md

   * When selecting a display mode for viewing environment history, negative menu options can be used too, to sort the output alphabetically, rather than chronologically.
 * Merging Environments
   * When two environments are merged, their individual histories are first archived, and can thus be retrieved.
+* A Secret
+  * While the 'Quirks and Hacks' section here is meant to document any features that may not be obvious at first glance, one of them has been omitted.
+To discover this secret, hidden feature, use the source, or find it in the HistManager-Settings.
+Knowledge from the Hitchhiker's Guide to the Galaxy, the Big Bang Theory, or even the works of Pierre de Fermat could come in handy!

 ## Set Up